dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/extensions/payment-card/info.md

 ## Description

 The PaymentCard component is a dynamic defined visual component imitate a physical payment card.
-It exists as an independent extension to Eufmeia.
+It exists as an independent extension to Eufemia.

 How to use it: